kamikat/jekyll-theme-kagami/README.md

 ### Tags and category

-Layout file `post-list` supports filters by tag or category.
+Layout file `post-list` supports filtering by tag or category.
 Create pages with following frontmatter will generate a filtered post list.

 ```yaml
 title: Title of Tag Page